-So I went through Vocabooster and released a video about using it during my Learn Ukrainian Mission and you can watch my review video below.
+So I went through Vocabooster and released a video about using it during my Learn Ukrainian Mission.

 So what was my conclusion of having gone through the Vocabooster course?